perryabdulkadir/kickstarter-analysis/README.md

 #### Using the COUNTIFS function to populate the table

 For this step, I started by writing the function for cell B2.
-This functions is:
+This function is:

 ```
  =COUNTIFS(Kickstarter!$D:$D, "<1000", Kickstarter!$R:$R, "plays", Kickstarter!$F:$F, "successful")